Johnson & Johnson Recipients

 - People who have received an mRNA vaccine (Moderna or Pfizer/BioNTech) more than 28 days ago

-How do I get a booster shot?
+How do I get a booster or third dose?

 What if I am not Eligible?